ccrudkin/env-web/README.md

   * Make main server cloud-based (Heroku)
   * Seperate server code from sensor read and post code
   * design file structure for ease of access and universality
+* Walk back "access from anywhere" for MongoDB

 ## Main Features Desired